-General RFI Topics (Use as Response # Responding Responder's Paper Response/Comment (Include rationale) Suggested change Responses to Specific Request The greatest challenges in improving how AI actors manage AI-related risks - where "manage" means identify, assess, prioritize, respond to, or communicate those risks; 1 Preamble Jeremy McHugh The lack of regulation in tech and especially in the Al space, allows Al service companies to only worry about mitigating enough Al risk to maintain a fair image for public relations.
+The lack of regulation in tech and especially in the AI space, allows AI service companies to only worry about mitigating enough AI risk to maintain a fair image for public relations.
 In order to manage risk, standards need to be developed to identify, measure, then make adjustments.
-The greatest challenge is capturing the societal level risks from the large scale deployment of Al algorithms for big tech companies.
+The greatest challenge is capturing the societal level risks from the large scale deployment of AI algorithms for big tech companies.
 The cumulative risk over an extended period of time can turn into a massive problem for society.
 The risk where a 1 in 1,000 chance that an individual is radicalized by YouTube or TikTok videos, can aggregate into a massive problem for society.
-One component to assess Al risk could be to measure unintended time on a platform due to recommender systems.
-Al alignment and measures of alignment could be a good starting point for measuring Al risk as described in one of our papers - https://arxiv.org/abs/2107.10939.
-2. How organizations currently 3.
-How organizations currently
+One component to assess AI risk could be to measure unintended time on a platform due to recommender systems.

+All alignment and measures of alignment could be a good starting point for measuring All risk as described in one of our papers - https://arxiv.org/abs/2107.10939.